kaldi-asr/kaldi/egs/babel_multilang/s5/README.txt

     aa) Generates 3 speed-perturbed version of training data and its high resolution 40-dim MFCC (+pitch) features and tri5_ali{_sp}

-    ab) Creates pooled training data using all training languages and generates global i-vector extractor over pooled data.
+    i) Creates pooled training data using all training languages and generates global i-vector extractor over pooled data.

-    ac) Generates separate egs-dir in exp/lang-name/nnet3/egs for all languages in lagn_list
+    ii) Generates separate egs-dir in exp/lang-name/nnet3/egs for all languages in lagn_list

-    ad) Creates multilingual-egs-dir and train the multilingual model.
+    iii) Creates multilingual-egs-dir and train the multilingual model.

-    ac) Generates decoding results for languages in decode_lang_list.
+    iv) Generates decoding results for languages in decode_lang_list.

 b) You can run the following script to train multilingual model with
     bottleneck layer with dim 'bnf_dim' and generate bottleneck features for